RATIONALE FOR CSCSD

 Ten years on from the original adoption of the MDGs at the 2000 Millennium Summit, and five years left to 2015 it seems all the efforts by stakeholders towards achieving MDGs are not drastic enough.
 Though there is some remarkable progress made in some countries, collectively we are falling short in the achievement of MDGs globally.
 The consequence of these shortfalls, further aggravated by the combined effects of the global food, climate, energy and economic crises, is that improvements in the lives of the poorest are happening at an unacceptably slow pace while in some countries, hard fought gains are being eroded.
 At the current pace, several of the eight MDGs and associated targets are likely to be missed in many countries.
 The challenges are most severe in the least developed countries (LDCs), land-locked developing countries (LLDCs) and some small island developing states (SIDS).

-Campaigning towards and beyond 2015 is the major thrust of Campaign2015+ International.
+Campaigning towards and beyond 2015 is the major thrust of Civil Society Coalition on Sustainable Development.
 Some of the challenges against achieving MDGs are: low political will; governments’ misplaced priorities; lack of inclusive policies and programmes; poor management of resources; lack of transparency and accountability; limited and conditional aids; gender inequalities; war; political instability including terrorism etc. The main purpose of this campaign is to tackle those challenges hindering the attainment of MDGs in Africa and other parts of the globe and campaign beyond 2015 on democracy, good governance, human rights, justice, development and global security.